-Now that big day has come, it’s worth revisiting just how the show managed to do it.
-We may not have a Simpsons Super Bowl 53 prediction to guide us as the Los Angeles Rams faced off against the New England Patriots in Atlanta, Ga.
+Now that big night is happening, it’s worth revisiting just how the show managed to do it.
+We may not have a Simpsons Super Bowl LIV prediction to guide us as the San Francisco 49ers currently face off against the Kansas City Chiefs in Miami, Fla.
 But in previous years, Lisa Simpson proved to be an eight-year-old who knew a winning team when she saw one.
 She was right three years in a row back in the ’90s.
 And if you throw in one very memorable 2017 halftime show starring a flying Lady Gaga, you could say the show has been right about the Super Bowl a total of four times.

 The Simpsons’ Predictions of Real-Life Events

 If you’ve seen America’s longest-running primetime television show during the last three decades, you may have observed that some of The Simpsons’ plots have eventually played out in real life.
 Though it’s best known for its satirical comic sensibility, loads of the show’s fantasy outcomes have actually happened with startling accuracy, to the delight of fans.
 Among them: FIFA’s 2015 corruption, America’s 2018 Winter Olympics curling victory, and more than 15 other events.

 So how did the show’s writers dream up all these future scenarios without a time machine?

 “Are we supposed to believe the script writers have special powers?” asks statistician Sir David Spiegelhalter, a professor at the Statistical Laboratory at the Center for Mathematical Sciences at the University of Cambridge.
 “These coincidences reflect their creative imagination and luck.”

 Spiegelhalter says that with a show that has run for this long, the hunches that miss likely far outweigh the ones that hit.